Create Beam Sections

 Elastic sections can account for materials per part.
 Only linear elastic isotropic materials are supported.
 The engine uses Young Modulus, Poisson ratio, and Shear Modulus to evaluate EA, EIyy, EIzz,EIyz, GJ.

-In the case of multi-materials, the engine evaluates the stiffeness terms, then defines an effective material (homogenized) from the various materials and their areas in the section (it is possible to provide a target material to the engine).
+In the case of multi-materials, the engine evaluates the stiffness terms, then defines an effective material (homogenized) from the various materials and their areas in the section (it is possible to provide a target material to the engine).
 Section Centroid is the material weighted neutral axis.
 Shear Center and warping properties also account for material data using elasticity theory.

 More information is available to reference: